0xgabrielpro/Matukio/README.md

 ### 🌐 Hosting and Server Administration

 One of the foundational elements of this project was understanding how to host applications effectively.
-I delved into server administration, learning how to configure and maintain servers to ensure optimal performance and security.
+I delved into server administration, learning to configure and maintain servers to ensure optimal performance and security.
 This involved setting up web servers, managing databases, and ensuring that the server environment was stable and secure.
 I faced challenges such as configuring firewalls, managing server load, and dealing with unexpected downtimes.
 To overcome these, I studied best practices, leveraged online resources, and experimented with different configurations until I found robust solutions.

 ### 📱 Android Development